Knowledgebase: Installation

 File -> Account -> About Excel

-In About window.
+In the About window.
 If you see 32-bit, then your MS Office is 32-bit.

 If you see 64-bit, then your MS Office is 64-bit.

-You can identify the application from the Task Manager window also.
+You can identify the application from the Task Manager window, too.

 If the application is 32-bit, you will notice *32 after the EXE name in the process tab.
 If you can't see *32 after the EXE name, the application is 64-bit.

-Since a 64-bit application cannot talk to a 32-bit driver, we have to do a bit of magic to get the worlds to connect; we call it QRemote.
-QRemote works as a bridge between 64-bit Applications and the 32-bit QODBC Driver by communicating data calls between the two worlds using TCP/IP protocol.
+For the users of QuickBooks 2021 or eariler, since a 64-Bit application cannot talk to a 32-bit driver, we have to do a bit of magic to get the worlds to connect, and we call it QRemote.
+QRemote works as a bridge (only for QuickBooks 2021 or lower) between 64-Bit Applications and the 32-Bit QODBC Driver by communicating data calls between the two worlds using TCP/IP protocol.
+QRemote allows 64-Bit Web Servers and 64-Bit applications to talk to QuickBooks Live for the first time via the QODBC Driver.

-The QBES Read Only version of QODBC will not work with 64-bit applications nor with remote data sharing; that functionality was not part of our contract with Intuit, and those functions are only included in the version of the driver we sell.
+QODBC Bundled Edition for QuickBooks Enterprise Edition will not work with remote data sharing using QRemote; that functionality was not part of our contract with Intuit, and those functions are only included in the version of the driver we sell.

-QODBC Read-only edition for QuickBooks Enterprise does not include QRemote License.
+QODBC Bundled Edition for QuickBooks Enterprise does not include a QRemote License.
 So, after 30 days, you will not be able to use QRemote.

 So, if you want to use QRemote DSN, you must purchase the latest QODBC license.